 This year’s theme is “Religion, belief and philosophy”, a topic which aims to open up much-needed dialogue between LGBT and faith communities and raise awareness of the ways in which they intersect.

 The Library has plenty of resources to help you celebrate, raise awareness or learn something new this February, including book displays in each Library.
-On our website we’ve put together a selection of books, ebooks, journal articles and online resources, including a playlist of films and TV programmes that you can watch from home with Box of Broadcasts.
+On our website we’ve put together a selection of playlists of films and TV programmes that you can watch from home with Box of Broadcasts.
 You can also check out our LGBT History Month Pinterest page for even more inspiration or find out about the research our staff have done in this area.

 And to celebrate being in Stonewall’s Workplace Equality Index for the second year running our Rainbow Rose LGBT staff & student network were asked to chose their favourite tracks for inclusion on a specially prepared Spotify playlist.
 Follow the list ‘Rainbow over the Library’ – we’ll update it later in History Month with your requests of your favourite LGBT tune/artist/icon too if you let us know what you’d like to hear!